 The diagnosis for bulging and herniated discs can frequently be faulty because Magnetic Resonance Imaging (MRI) scans upon which doctors and surgeons rely can only show about 25% - 40% of the patient's condition - and even then the results of such scans are not necessarily indicative of the real problem affecting the patient.

 Scans can assist but they cannot provide conclusive evidence of a particular condition.
 A patient, for example, may not exhibit any symptoms that might be expected from the scan, and vice versa, so it is necessary to take the history, pathology, and range of movement into consideration, which is beyond the field of study of most general practitioners and surgeons.

-In cases of 'torn' muscles or ligaments, it is uncommon for soft tissue to be torn: it is more often simply compressed.
-If the passive movement of the joints is impaired by even a tiny misalignment of a joint, the soft tissues and ligaments will go into spasm, which occurs in the majority of cases.
+In cases of 'torn' muscles or ligaments, it is uncommon for soft tissue to be torn.
+It is more often simply compressed.
+If the passive movement of the joints is impaired by even a tiny misalignment of a joint, the soft tissues and ligaments will go into a spasm, which occurs in the majority of cases.
 The patient might then feel that he has 'torn' a ligament, which is not the case.

 The nerve roots from the spinal cord are 2/3mm thick, while the distance between the discs and the spinal nerves is 1.2/1.5 mm.
 The height of each disc in the lumbar region is 9mm, in the thoracic 6mm and the cervical (neck) 3mm.

 The spinal nerves can control muscular, motor, or sensory functions or a combination of these - and if affected by a misalignment of a joint, disc or otherwise, a pinched nerve will have the patient develop a range of different types of pain with pain, numbness or tingling in different parts of the body such as an arm, hand, finger or toe, leading to leg pain or arm pain, for example.